genebean/fbc-slackbot/README.md

 The cost will depend on how much you use Twilio.
 So far a $5 / month Digital Ocean Droplet is working for me.
 The referral links from above should provide enough credits to try this out for free though.

 ## Deployment

+Though most of the work needed for this setup is handled by the "fbc-slackbot-python" function, there is also a second function called "email-to-slack" that handles checking Gmail.
+The process here will deploy both functions along with all the infrastructure needed to run them.

 ### Deployment of faasd